Uberspace/lab/source/guide_minim.rst

 minim_ offers a super simple PHP Content Management System.
 The code is Open Source and you're free to modify, distribute and use it for private and commercial projects.

 It'is ideal for simple travel blogs or publishing news.
-It has an easy administration interface and a automatic generated RSS feed.
+It has an easy administration interface and an automatic generated RSS feed.
 Themes and other modifications are fully customisable.

 ----

 .. note:: For this guide you should be familiar with the basic concepts of

-  * PHP_
+  * :manual:`PHP <lang-php>`
-  * domains_
+  * :manual:`domains <web-domains>`

 Prerequisites
 =============

-We're using PHP_ in the stable version 7.2:
+We're using :manual:`PHP <lang-php>` in the stable version 7.3:

 ::

- [isabell@stardust ~]$ uberspace tools version use php 7.2
+ [isabell@stardust ~]$ uberspace tools version use php 7.3
- Selected PHP version 7.2
+ Selected PHP version 7.3
  The new configuration is adapted immediately.
 Patch updates will be applied automatically.
- [isabell@stardust ~]$ uberspace tools version show php Using 'PHP' version: '7.2'
+ [isabell@stardust ~]$ uberspace tools version show php Using 'PHP' version: '7.3'
  [isabell@stardust ~]$

 Your URL needs to be setup: